 The Government Accounting Standards Board issued GASB Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans, which establishes the criteria for identifying the applicable pension plans and addresses measurement and recognition for pension liabilities, expense and expenditures; note disclosures of descriptive information about the plan, benefit terms, and contributions items; and required supplementary information presenting required contribution amounts for the past 10 fiscal years.
-The Authority is currently reviewing what effect this Statement might have on future financial statements.
+The Authority believes this Statement will have no impact on future financial statements.

 The Government Accounting Standards Board issued GASB Statement No. 79, Certain External Investment Pools and Pool Participation, which permits qualifying external investment pools to measure pool investments at amortized cost for financial reporting purposes.
-The Authority is currently reviewing what effect this Statement might have on future financial statements.
+The Authority believes this Statement will have no impact on future financial statements.

 The Government Accounting Standards Board issued GASB Statement No. 80, Blending Requirements for Certain Component Units, which provides clarity about how certain component units incorporated as not-for-profit corporations should be presented in the financial statements of the primary state or local government.
-The Authority does not believe this Statement will have any effect on future financial statements.
+The Authority believes this Statement will have no impact on future financial statements.

 In March 2016, the Government Accounting Standards Board issued GASB Statement No. 81, Irrevocable Split-Interest Agreements.
 The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
-The Authority does not believe this Statement will have any effect on future financial statements.
+The Authority believes this Statement will have no impact on future financial statements.

-NOTES TO FINANCIAL STATEMENTS YEARS ENDED MAY 31, 2017 AND 2016 (continued)
+NOTES TO FINANCIAL STATEMENTS YEARS ENDED MAY 31, 2018 AND 2017 (continued)